-Usually we are given a course outline that talks about the course objectives including topics, the course book and any reference book (s), if required.
+Usually, we are given a course outline that talks about the course objectives including topics, the sourcebook, and any reference book (s), if required.
 We are also given a calendar of classes and exams that will be taken during the semester.

 Following is the official course outline for SQA taken from Higher Education Commission’s official website that applies to all the CS undergrad programs.
 You can see the complete document here.

 What Is Software Quality: Quality Assurance, Quality Engineering

 Software Testing: Testing: Concepts, Issues, and Techniques, Test Activities, Management, and Automation, Coverage and Usage Testing Based on Checklists and Partitions, Input Domain Partitioning and Boundary Testing, Coverage and Usage Testing Based on Finite-State Machines and Markov Chains, Control Flow, Data Dependency, and Interaction Testing, Testing Techniques: Adaptation, Specialization, and Integration.

 Quality Assurance beyond Testing: Defect Prevention and Process Improvement, Software Inspection, Formal Verification, Fault Tolerance, and Failure Containment, Comparing Quality Assurance Techniques and Activities.

 Quantifiable Quality Improvement: Feedback Loop and Activities for Quantifiable Quality Improvement, Quality Models and Measurements Defect Classification and Analysis.